GravityID/status-manager/README.md

-  resolve [options] <manager>  build a RevocationList2020Credential from a Revocation Manager is-revoked [options]         check whether a Verifiable Credential is revoked or not revoke [options]             revoke a Verifiable Credential associated with a Revocation Manager unrevoke [options]           unrevoke a Verifiable Credential associated with an Revocation Manager help [command]               display help for command
+  resolve [options] <manager>  build a RevocationList2020Credential from a Revocation Manager is-revoked [options]         check whether a Verifiable Credential is revoked or not revoke [options]             revoke a Verifiable Credential associated with a Revocation Manager help [command]               display help for command
 ```